About the Farm

 Amanda Reed grew up off the grid in Thetford, Vermont.
 As a child, self-sufficiency and living off the land were basic family values.
 This instilled in her an interest in farming for production.
 She met Will at Humboldt State University where she received a degree in Childhood Development.
 After graduation, she joined Will in Tupelo to begin Native Son Farm.

-Will and Amanda are joined on the farm by a full-time farm crew and their daughters Magnolia Jane, Juniper Rose, and Olive Lark.
+Will and Amanda are joined on the farm by a full-time farm crew and their daughters Magnolia Jane, Juniper Rose, Olive Lark, and Iris Frost. .

 Certified Naturally Grown